andrewjli/google-test/README.md

 ===========

-Given the root of a binary tree, write an algorithm to determine the largest possible sum of values for any path in the tree.
+Given the root of a binary tree, write an algorithm to determine the largest possible sum of values for a path in the tree between any two nodes

           5
          / \